How to improve your broadband speeds

 If you've had your current broadband package for a number of years, for example, it might just be that speeds that were adequate to load basic web pages a few years ago are no longer good enough to cope with your new BBC iPlayer and WoW addiction.

-Our broadband speed comparison table finds the broadband providers available to individual households through a postcode or phone number search with the fastest advertised speeds at the top of the table.
+Our fastest broadband guide has more information on the fastest broadband providers available to individual households through a postcode or phone number search with the fastest advertised speeds at the top of the table.

 4. Look into your usage

 Time needed: 30+ minutes